 Prevention is Better than Cure… Do you believe on it?

-If you’re a pool owner facing a problem of foam in your pool, you would probably have a good idea why.
+If you’re a pool owner facing a problem of foam in your pool, you are probably asking why does my pool have foam.

 Below are some preventive measures you can take to avoid pool foam formation to a reasonable extent.